In this Issue

 Welcome to 2018!
 We are happy to bring you the first issue of Simformed.
 Every other month, we use this email update to provide you with the latest news about Cat® Simulators and the industries that we serve.
 The issues that you face are important to us.
 We report the best in simulator training methods and will share new discoveries, how they impact training, and how good training impacts your bottom line.

 We have free money to give away in 2018!
 Do you know someone studying towards a career in heavy equipment?
 Or do you want to inspire someone to start a career in heavy equipment?
 We have a scholarship opportunity for a person studying in a heavy equipment-related field.

-The 2018-2019 Cat Simulators Scholarship is an opportunity for an individual that wants to further his/her education or a training organization/school looking for a way to encourage more students to consider heavy-equipment training programs.
+The 2018-2019 Cat Simulators Scholarship is an opportunity for individuals who want to further their education, or for training organizations/schools looking for a way to encourage more students to consider heavy-equipment training programs.
 Applications are now being accepted.
-Details about the process can be found under the “Education” tab of the Cat Simulators website.
-Download the application or request a copy by email.
+Details about the process can be found under the “Resources” tab of the Cat Simulators website.
+Download the application or email us to request a copy.
 Individuals are encouraged to apply.
 Training facilities and schools can use the information to promote and build interest in their programs.